• Skip to main content

 Usztics v.
 Unum – Court Finds No Evidence To Support Disability

 Susan Usztics (“Usztics”) was employed as a program manager for MSX International, Inc. Through her employment, she held a short-term disability benefits policy which was administered by Unum Life Insurance Company of America (“Unum”).
-Her last day of work was February 4, 2014, following which she applied for short-term disability benefits …
+Her last day of work was February 4, 2014, following which she applied for short-term disability benefits because of fibromyalgia, anxiety, and …

 Read moreUsztics v.
 Unum – Court Finds No Evidence To Support Disability